Movatterモバイル変換

 Introduction

 Canada is a country inNorth America.
 Itsten provinces and three territories extend from the Atlantic Ocean to the Pacific Ocean and northward into the Arctic Ocean, making it thesecond-largest country by total area, with thelongest coastline of any country.
 Itsborder with the United States is the longest international land border.
 The country is characterized by a wide range of bothmeteorologic andgeological regions.
 Witha population of over 41 million, it has widely varying population densities, with the majority residing inits urban areas and large areas being sparsely populated.
-Canada's capital isOttawa andits three largest metropolitan areas areToronto,Montreal, andVancouver.
+Its capital isOttawa andits three largest metropolitan areas areToronto,Montreal, andVancouver.

 Featured article -(show another)